AmityWilder/physac-rs/README.md

 ---

-**Important:** Remember not to **borrow** physics bodies (`Strong` and `Weak` references are fine, just not `Read/WriteGuard`s) nor `Physac`, across multiple frames.
+**Important:** Remember not to **borrow** physics bodies, nor `Physac`, across multiple frames.
+Storing `Strong` and `Weak` references across frames is fine, just not `Read/WriteGuard`s.

-The physics thread will block (wait its turn) until it can borrow a physics body mutably, and will do so multiple times for every physics body at some point during a physics step.
+When the physics thread needs to borrow a physics body, it will block (wait its turn) until no thread is borrowing it exclusively.
+The physics thread will mutably borrow *every* physics body being simulated at multiple points during each physics step.

 If you are borrowing a physics body for longer than a frame, there's a high likelihood that the physics thread will borrow another body that you need for rendering the frame, and hold onto it until you give up the one you're borrowing.
 This can lead to a *deadlock*, where the main thread can't borrow a particular physics body until physics thread is finished borrowing it and the physics thread can't finish borrowing it until you finish borrowing yours.
 This can cause the program to freeze and stop responding, because the main thread needs to finish rendering in order for the program to stay responsive.

 It is perfectly reasonable to borrow `Physac` and/or one or multiple `PhysicBody`s for the full duration of a function--as long as the borrow(s) are given up during the same frame. \